libateq/tryton-modules/authentication_totp/doc/usage.rst

 =============

 Time-based One-Time Passwords (TOTP) are useful as an additional means of authentication.
-This module allows them to be used with Tryton as the second factor in a two-factor (2FA) scheme.
+This module allows them to be used with Tryton.

 Once activated and :doc:`setup` the main TOTP settings can be found under the *Authentications* tab in your preferences.
 Administrators can view and change